-We have audited the financial report of Accommodation Association of Australia Inc. and its subsidiary Accommodation Association of Australia Pty Ltd (the Association), which comprises the consolidated statement of financial position as at 30 June 2017, the consolidated statement of profit or loss and other comprehensive income and the consolidated statement of changes in equity for the year then ended, and notes to the financial report, including a summary of significant accounting policies.
+We have audited the financial report of Accommodation Association of Australia Inc. and its subsidiaries the Accommodation Association of Australia Pty Ltd ("the Association"), which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income and the statement of changes in equity for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the officer's report.

-In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Association as at 30 June 2017 and of its financial performance and its cash flows for the year then ended in accordance with the basis of accounting described in note 1.
+In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Association as at 30 June 2019 and of its financial performance for the year then ended in accordance with the basis of accounting described in note 1.